Farms in main Argentina grains province to strike

-BUENOS AIRES Farmers in Argentina's main agricultural province will call a strike this week against a proposed tax increase, but the planned five-day halt in crop sales should have little impact on exports.
+BUENOS AIRES May 14 Farmers in Argentina's main agricultural province will hold a strike this week against a proposed tax increase, but the planned five-day halt in crop sales should not slow exports from the country.

 Growers in Buenos Aires province - which produces most of Argentina's corn, soy and wheat - say a land tax hike proposal expected to be approved on Wednesday by local lawmakers will hurt already precarious profits and drive some out of business.